When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 How will Black Friday 2020 be different from previous years?

 The world is still dealing with the effects of the coronavirus pandemic, which means Black Friday will look very different this year.
-You won’t be seeing hordes of shoppers on the high-street clambering over each other to grab a big-screen TV – we expect most of the action will be taking place online.
+You won’t be seeing hordes of shoppers on the high-street clambering over each other to grab a big-screen TV – we expect most of the action to be taking place online.

 The Coronavirus pandemic has had a huge impact on the way we shop.
 We can expect much more shopping to be done online this Black Friday, as footfall on the high street has dropped dramatically.

 Shops on the high street that do remain open for business this year should be enforcing strict social distancing policies and customer limits.
+For areas of Scotland under tier four restrictions and in England, while still under lockdown, this means essential businesses only – although many non-essential businesses are open for click-and-collect customers and deliveries.

 With many household budgets looking tighter than usual, it’s possible we’ll see less spending during Black Friday.
 There may also be deeper discounts than usual on certain items to help retailers clear backlogs of stock accumulated during lockdown.